Jornada del Muerto: Natural history

 The Jornada del Muerto basin is 20 mile wide east to west and 160 mi from north to south.
 Terrain is flat desert landforms and xeric vegetation.
 The historic trail crossing north to south across most of the Jornada is 90 mile long.
 The desert basin runs between the Oscura Mountains and San Andres Mountains on the east, and the Fra Cristóbal Range and Caballo Mountains on the west.
 The western mountains block access to the Rio Grande.
 The only reliable water source near the middle of the journey was the Ojo del Muerto, which was 6 mile from the main trail and difficult to reach by wagon train.
 The Laguna del Muerto or Engle Lake is near the trail, but is often dry.
 The Jornada is one of the northernmost parts of the Chihuahuan Desert ecoregion in the deserts and xeric shrublands biome.
 The average elevation is about 5000 ft.

 The Jornada del Muerto remains almost entirely uninhabited and undeveloped to the present day.
 Located just to the east of the southernmost region of the desert is the Jornada Basin LTER station, used for study of desert ecology, land management, plant physiology, and related topics.

 Volcanism

 The Jornada del Muerto volcano and malpaís are located at the northern end of the desert's region and basin.
 The Jornada del Muerto Volcano is a shield volcano that erupted about 760,000 years ago, reaching an elevation of 5136 ft.
 The volcano's lava flow created the large Jornada del Muerto malpaís lava field, about 10 by 15 mi, about 150 sqmi in size.
 The eruption produced a slow and viscous a'a lava which leaves a very rough surface, making travel across it difficult.

 Climate

 The climate of Aleman Ranch, near Spaceport America, is typical of the climate of the Jornada del Muerto.
 Under the Köppen Classification, the climate of Aleman Ranch is at the borderline between desert (BWk) and steppe (BSk) climates.

+Climate data for Aleman Ranch (1948-2000); 4,520 feet (1,380 m) above sea level; 33.00 N, 107.00 W.